Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Introduction

-This paper is organised as follows.
-In section 2, we recall the main results of \cite{Koo} and gather some rudimentary information about motivic invariants and torus localisation.
-In section 3, we start by giving an explicit expression of the Chern character of a torsion free equivariant sheaf on a nonsingular complete toric surface in terms of certain 2D partitions associated to the sheaf.
-Here we use a formula due to Klyachko.
-Subsequently, using a result by G\"ottsche and Yoshioka, we note that in the surface case it is sufficient to compute generating functions of moduli spaces of $\mu$-stable reflexive sheaves only.
-Using these results, we derive a formula for any generating function of Euler characteristics of moduli spaces of $\mu$-stable torsion free sheaves on a nonsingular complete toric surface (Theorem \ref{ch.
+where $\N_{S}^{H}(r,c_1,c_2)$ is the moduli space of $\mu$-stable locally free sheaves on $S$ with rank $r$ and Chern classes $c_1, c_2$.
+This product structure was first pointed out by G\"ottsche and Yoshioka \cite[Prop.~3.1]{Got3}.
+The generating function (\ref{genfunrfl}) can be expressed explicitly in terms of Euler characteristics of moduli spaces of stable configurations of linear subspaces (Theorem \ref{ch.
 2, sect.
 3, thm.
 1}).
-In section 4, we simplify this formula in examples and compare these examples to the literature.
-We consider the case rank 1 and trivially retrieve a result by Ellingsrud and Str{\o}mme \cite{ES} and G\"ottsche \cite{Got1}.
-We consider the case rank 2 and $X = \mathbb{P}^{2}$ and compare to work of Klyachko \cite{Kly4} and Yoshioka \cite{Yos}.
-We consider rank 2 and $X = \mathbb{P}^{1} \times \mathbb{P}^{1}$ or any Hirzebruch surface $\mathbb{F}_{a}$ ($a \in \mathbb{Z}_{\geq 1}$), where we make the dependence on choice of ample divisor $H$ explicit.
+In Section 4, we apply the formula to various examples and compare to results in the literature.
+For rank 1, this gives the formula of Ellingsrud and Str{\o}mme \cite{ES} and G\"ottsche \cite{Got1}.
+Note that G\"ottsche's formula holds on any smooth complete surface.
+For rank 2 and $S = \PP^2$, we obtain a simple formula which we compare to work of Klyachko \cite{Kly4} and Yoshioka \cite{Yos}.
+For rank 2 and $S = \mathbb{P}^{1} \times \mathbb{P}^{1}$ or any Hirzebruch surface $\mathbb{F}_{a}$, we make the dependence on choice of ample divisor $H$ explicit.
 This allows us to study wall-crossing phenomena and compare to work of G\"ottsche \cite{Got2} and Joyce \cite{Joy2}.
 We perform various consistency checks.
-Finally, we give a formula for rank 3 and $X = \mathbb{P}^{2}$, which we are not able to write in a short form\footnote{During the finishing of this paper, the author found out about recent independent work of Weist \cite{Wei}, where he also computes the case rank 3 and $X = \mathbb{P}^{2}$ using techniques of toric geometry and quivers.}.
-This formula allows for numerical computations.
-It should be noted that Ellingsrud and Str{\o}mme \cite{ES} and Klyachko \cite{Kly4} use the torus action/techniques of toric geometry, whereas G\"ottsche \cite{Got1}, \cite{Got2} and Yoshioka \cite{Yos} use very different techniques namely the Weil Conjectures to compute virtual Poincar\'e polynomials.
-Also Joyce \cite{Joy2} uses very different techniques namely his theory of wall-crossing for motivic invariants counting (semi)stable objects.
+Finally, we compute\footnote{This example was considered independently around the same time by Weist using techniques of toric geometry and quivers \cite{Wei}.} an explicit expression for rank 3 and $S = \mathbb{P}^{2}$.
+We would like to point out that \cite{ES, Kly4} use torus localization, whereas \cite{Got1, Got2, Yos} use very different techniques namely the Weil Conjectures.
+Also \cite{Joy2} uses very different techniques namely his theory of wall-crossing for motivic invariants counting (semi)stable objects in an abelian category.

-\emph{Acknowledgments.} I would like to thank Tom Bridgeland, Frances Kirwan, Sven Meinhardt, Yinan Song, Bal\'azs Szendr\H{o}i, Yukinobu Toda and Richard Thomas for useful discussions and my supervisor Dominic Joyce for his continuous support.
-This paper is part of my D.Phil.~project funded by an EPSRC Studentship, which is part of EPSRC Grant EP/D077990/1.